lame-impala/params_ready/README.md

 - `#no_input` creates a parameter that doesn’t read from non-local input (coming from the outside).
 An optional argument can be passed into the method call to be used as the default value.
 Another way to assign a value to the parameter is the `#populate` callback.
-A no-output parameter may be used where a piece of information known at the current location needs to be passed over elsewhere in a URI variable.
+A no-input parameter may be used where a piece of information known at the current location needs to be passed over elsewhere in a URI variable.
 - `#no_output` prevents parameter from writing its value to non-local output (meaning